-MDA continues its close partnership with Japan on the SM-3 IIA interceptor

-(Japan is leading the development efforts on the SM-3 IIA second and third stage rocket motors and the nosecone), studying future architectures, and supporting that nation's SM-3 IA flight test program.
+MDA continues its close partnership with Japan on the SM-3 IIA interceptor (Japan is leading the development efforts on the SM-3 IIA second and third stage rocket motors and the nosecone), studying future architectures, and supporting that nation's SM-3 IA flight test program.
 We also continue collaboration with Israel on the development and employment of several missile defense capabilities that are interoperable with the U.S. BMDS.
 Last month, at a U.S. test range off the coast of California, the Arrow Weapon System successfully intercepted a target representative of potential ballistic missile threats facing Israel today.
 We are requesting \$106.1M for Israeli Cooperative Programs (including Arrow System Improvement and the David's Sling Weapon System) in FY 2012.
 We are working with our partners from the United Arab Emirates on the development of a Foreign Military Sales (FMS) case for the THAAD system that would represent the first sale of this capability.
-Our goal is to have an approved FMS case in 2011.

 Additionally, MDA is actively engaged with the Russian Federation through three missile defense working groups led by the State Department, Office of the Secretary of Defense, and the Joint Staff.
-We are optimistic from the outcomes of both the NATO Russia Council meeting at Lisbon and the U.S. bilateral working groups that we will make meaningful progress this year in cooperating with the Russian Federation on missile defense, starting with leveraging the combined early warning and surveillance radars of both countries.
+We are optimistic from the outcomes of both the NATO Russia Council meeting at Lisbon and the U.S. bilateral working groups that we will make meaningful progress this year in cooperating with the Russian Federation on missile defense, including considering leveraging the combined early warning and surveillance radars of both countries.